JorjaFox/website/content/posts/library/news/1999/bergen-records.md

 Why, all three, of course.

-UPN's "The True Story" (working title) stars Jorja Fox (intern Maggie Doyle on "ER") as &#8212; get this &#8212; a medical intern whose father is in prison for killing her mother.
+UPN's "The True Story" (working title) stars Jorja Fox (intern Maggie Doyle on "ER") as - get this - a medical intern whose father is in prison for killing her mother.

 And, oh yes, intern Meghan has a brother who's a cop.

 "In one regard, this is a cavalcade of the work of Tom Fontana," says the producer, who's creating the new show with his longtime partner in crime, Barry Levinson.
-"If we included &#8216;Tattingers,' we could throw in a restaurant."
+"If we included 'Tattingers,' we could throw in a restaurant."

 Appearances to the contrary, "Story," to launch in the fall, is less about doctors, cops, and prisoners than it is about Fontana's vision of the American family.